Regula Stämpfli: Journalism

-Stämpfli is a columnist who writes on topics such as politics, philosophy, history, art and design.
-She directs the Hannah Arendt Lectures at the University of St. Gallen Regula Stämpfli worked for many years as a "star columnist" for the Basler Zeitung, the Blick am Abend as well as for the first Swiss online news platform news.ch.
-She also writes opinion pieces for, among other, the Neue Zürcher Zeitung and is cultural editor and head of "political literature" at the cultural magazine ensuite.
-She is also an independent expert for the European Commission.
+Working for many years as a "star columnist" for the Basler Zeitung, the Blick am Abend as well as for the first Swiss online news platform news.ch, Stämpfli has also written opinion pieces for the Neue Zürcher Zeitung and is cultural editor and head of "political literature" at the cultural magazine ensuite.
+She is a columnist for Radio1 in Zürich, the politics-expert for Radio 24 in Zürich, media-expert for www.kleinreport.ch, the German feminist magazine EMMA and columnist for Sonntag and Leben&Glauben.